Quick look

 GoHighLevel gives you two ways to send text messages, make calls, and drop voicemails: you can either connect your own Twilio account, or you can use LeadConnector, which is GoHighLevel’s built-in phone system.

 Twilio is a third-party communication platform.
-Think of it like the engine behind the scenes that powers the calls and messages you send from GoHighLevel.
 If you connect your own Twilio account to your GHL dashboard, you’ll have more control.

 You’ll be able to log into Twilio separately, buy numbers, see your detailed billing and logs, and even use more advanced tools like WhatsApp messaging.
 This is a great option for agencies that want full visibility and control over their phone setup, or already have a Twilio account they’re paying for.

-To use Twilio in GoHighLevel, you’ll first need to create an account at Twilio.
+To use Twilio in GoHighLevel, you’ll first need to create an account.
 They’ll give you something called an Account SID and Auth Token – your unique login credentials for connecting Twilio to GHL.

-LeadConnector is the default phone system for all new GoHighLevel accounts.
-You don’t need to sign up for anything, create an external account, or paste in any credentials.
-It just works out of the box.
+LeadConnector is the default phone system for all new GoHighLevel accounts that works out of the box.

 Twilio gives you more control, but LeadConnector is way easier to get started with.

 With Twilio, you pay Twilio directly.
 You can manage multiple clients using sub-accounts, handle custom phone setups, and dive deeper into delivery logs and API tools.
 But you’ll also need to manage your own billing and compliance.
-You’ll even need to request GoHighLevel support to enable the Twilio option.
+As mentioned, you’ll even need to request GoHighLevel support to enable the Twilio option.

 With LeadConnector, GoHighLevel takes care of everything for you.
 You still pay for the messages and calls you send, but the billing happens right inside your GHL account.
 You can also pass those costs onto your clients automatically using the rebilling feature.